eomii/rules_ll/docs/guides/cuda_and_hip.md

 | CUDA      | NVPTX               | `cuda_nvptx`       |
 | HIP       | NVPTX               | `hip_nvptx`        |

-`rules_ll` doesn't (yet) have custom attributes to handle offloading architectures.
-They can be specified via an `--offload-arch` flag in the `compile_flags` attribute instead.
+The current `rules_ll` API doesn't have custom attributes to handle offloading architectures.
+Specify this via an `--offload-arch` flag in the `compile_flags` attribute instead.

-If we now have some HIP code which we want to build for an Nvidia Titan V (which has compute capability 7.0), we could declare our target like this:
+If you have some HIP code which you want to build for an Nvidia Titan V (which has compute capability 7.0), you could declare your target like this:

 ```python title="BUILD.bazel" hl_lines="4 6"
 ll_binary(